 Removing the Strap

 - Lay your watch on the table, with its dial faced down.
-You should be looking at its case back and the other side of the strap.
+You should be looking at its case back and the back side of the strap.

-- Gently insert in between the strap and the lug your spring bar tool with a forked end.
+- Gently insert your spring bar tool with a forked end in between the strap and the lug.
 Once the forked end grabs the spring bar’s ridge, apply a controlled downward pressure to compress the spring bar on the other side.
 This should make one end of the strap detached from the lug.

 - Next, slowly remove the whole strap from the spring bar.
-Repeat these processes for the other strap.
+Repeat this process for the other strap.

 Installing the Strap

 - Next, attach the straps into each end of the watch.
-Your strap has two parts: 1) a shorter one with a buckle in the end and 2) a longer one with the holes for adjusting it on your wrist.
+Your strap has two parts: 1) a shorter one with a buckle in the end and 2) a longer one with the holes to adjust it on your wrist.